vishen/go-brainfunk/README.md

 - jne
 - int 0x80

-So I only included the x64 encodings for these instructions, and only the 64-bit version of these instructions.
+so I only included the x64 encodings for these instructions, and only the 64-bit version of these instructions.

 The elf executable is also generated programatically and will ouput an elf